CleANN: Efficient Full Dynamism in Graph-based Approximate Nearest Neighbor Search: Dynamic Concurrent Data Structure Cleaning

+\begin{itemize}[leftmargin=*] \item \textbf{Live}: The node represents a valid data point. \item \textbf{Tombstone}: The data corresponding to the node is logically deleted and will not be returned by a \algoname{Search} query.
+The graph in- and out-neighborhoods and the data value of the node are still valid for graph traversal. \item \textbf{Replaceable}: The node slot is available in $M$ for a new insertion.
+The corresponding data and the out-neighborhood are no longer valid but there may be remaining in-neighbors. \end{itemize}

-We say that a node is \textbf{\textit{live}} if it is not a tombstone.
-Throughout the discussion, $w_x$ is the tombstone node to be deleted.
-Concretely, the user called \algoname{Delete} on $x$ earlier, the index has marked $w_x$ as a tombstone, and the graph structure needs to be updated to reflect the deletion of $w_x$.
-We base the discussion and implementation of our algorithm on \sysname{Vamana}, but our idea is applicable to any graph-based ANN index.
-The main idea of our algorithm is to perform neighborhood consolidation on the fly when needed.
+Throughout the discussion, let $w_x$ be the tombstone node to be removed.
+Concretely, \algoname{Delete} had previously been called on $x$, the index has marked $w_x$ as a tombstone, and the graph needs to be repaired to prepare for the actual deletion of $w_x$.
+We propose performing neighborhood consolidation on the fly when needed and an accompanying semi-lazy memory management strategy.
+The discussion and implementation are based on \sysname{Vamana}, but the techniques are applicable to any graph-based ANNS index.

-\myparagraph{Detecting Good Consolidation Targets On-the-fly} The best-first search algorithm (\algoname{GreedyBeamSearch}) can detect tombstone nodes used for navigation.
-During the traversals, if \algoname{GreedyBeamSearch} adds $w_x$ to the search frontier when visiting $v$, i.e., $v = \pi(w_x)$ in $\calT$, and $v$ is live, then the edge $v\rightarrow w_x$ facilitated the $v\rightarrow w_x\rightarrow N(w_x)$ navigation.
+\myparagraph{Efficient Consolidation on the Fly} \algoname{GreedySearch} can detect tombstone nodes used for its navigation.
+If \algoname{GreedySearch} adds $w_x$ to the search frontier when exploring $v$, i.e., $v = \pi(w_x)$ in $\calT$, and $v$ is live, then the edge $v\rightarrow w_x$ facilitated the $v\rightarrow w_x\rightarrow N(w_x)$ navigation.
 Therefore, it is useful to make $v$ absorb $N(w_x)$ via neighborhood consolidation before we actually delete $w_x$.
 This can be carried out by either \algoname{Insert} or \algoname{Search} queries.

-\myparagraph{Consolidating all Tombstone Out-neighbors} Since all of $v's$ unexplored tombstone neighbors are added to the frontier at the same time during the beam search, it is cost-effective for $v$ to consolidate with all of its tombstone neighbors' out-neighborhoods (\algoname{Consolidate} in \autoref{algorithm:consolidation}).
-This way, the tombstone nodes are processed more quickly, leading to a cleaner index.
+Since all of $v$'s unvisited tombstone neighbors are added to the frontier during the same search iteration, it is cost-effective for $v$ to consolidate with all of its tombstone neighbors' out-neighborhoods (\algoname{Consolidate} in \Cref{algorithm:consolidation}).
+This makes tombstone nodes ready to be removed from the graph earlier.

-\myparagraph{Early Stopping of Consolidations} Intuitively, immediately removing $w_x$ after only one in-neighbor $v$ detects and consolidates with it does not preserve the navigability around $w_x$.
-However, waiting for all incoming neighbors of $w_x$ to reach $w_x$ through a \algoname{GreedyBeamSearch} and consolidate with $w_x$ reduces to naively amortizing \sysname{FreshVamana}'s periodic consolidation of connecting all in-neighbors to all out-neighbors of a deleted node, which is computationally expensive.